The 10 Best Apps for International Travel & Living Abroad in 2026

 WeatherBug

-Honestly, dressing for the weather is a huge determiner of how your day is going to go.
-Get WeatherBug and don’t be the one wearing a tank top in Russia in January.
+Honestly, dressing for the weather is a huge determinant of how your day is going to go.
+Get WeatherBug and don’t be the one wearing a tank top in Germany in January.

 Read further: Essential travel resources